 - It’s gentler on your skin.

-- There are no harsh chemicals may impact the health of your family.
+- There are no harsh chemicals that may impact the health of your family.

 - It’s safer for families with small children and pets.